ttncat/ttncat-docker-compose/README.md

 * Node-RED on 1880
 * Grafana on 3000

 If you have services running in your host on these ports the docker-compose will fail.
-You can either stop the services in your host or change the port these services in the conotainers are mapped editing the `docker-compose.yml` file.
+You can either stop the services in your host or change the port these services in the containers are mapped editing the `docker-compose.yml` file.
 For instance, if you want the mosquitto instance in the container to be avaible on port 2883 (instead of default 1883) you just have to change the mosquitto service in the `docker-compose.yml` to this (notice the `port` section):

 ```
   mosquitto: